SrFDeMilleGroup/pixelfly-python-control/README.md

 	- This section allows users to start or stop a camera recording task at any time.
 There are two modes of image acquiring, **Record** and **Scan**.
 Different plots and indicators are updated in different modes.
 Current version of the program assumes that background images and signal images are taken in an alternate manner, i.e. a background image is always followed by a signal image, and vise versa.
 Control widgets are disabled and grayed out during image acquiring, to avoid accidental parameter change.
 	- In **Record** mode, the program and the camera take as many images as users specify in the Image Control section, and average over all the acquired images.
 	- In **Scan** mode, the program reads the latest scan sequence file (.ini) and take images as this file indicates.
 This file is supposed to include a scan sequence as well as scan settings.
 Such file can be generated from other device control programs in our experiment ([Example 1](https://github.com/qw372/SrF-lab-control), [Example 2](https://github.com/qw372/SpinCore-Python-Control)).
 This mode is used in conjunction with other devices to examine target system's (e.g. atoms or molecules) response to the scan parameter(s).
-	- Camera count in region of interest (ROI) in the current background-subtracted image is updated in real time in both modes.
+	- Camera count in ROI in the current background-subtracted image is updated in real time in both modes.
 	- Mean value and error of mean (standard deviation/sqrt(number of images)) of camera counts are updated here in numbers in **Record** mode.
 In **Scan** mode, those are plotted in _Camera Count v.s.
 Scan param._ plot.